j-fischer/js-mock/README.md

 Feel free to contact me if you like to contribute.

-If not, generator-js-api is fork-friendly and you can always maintain a custom version which you npm install && npm link to continue using via yo js-api or a name of your choosing.
+If not, js-mock is fork-friendly and you can always maintain a custom version which you npm link & npm install to continue using it under the given name or the name of your choosing.

 ## License